AmmonG/MassMessengerText/README.md

   - Double-click **MassMessenger.app** to start.
   - If you see a security warning, go to **System Settings \> Privacy & Security** and click “Allow Anyway” or "Open Anyway" to run the app.
+  - Be sure to drag your **MassMessenger.app** into applications in Finder so it is saved and won't be accidentally deleted in downloads.

 ### 3\.
 Activate Your License